andresdominguez/inject-test/README.md

 # inject-test
-Idea plugin to inject services for angular jasmine tests.
+IntelliJ / WebStorm / PhpStorm plugin to inject services for angular jasmine tests.

 Adds an injectable parameter and a variable to an Angular 1.x JavaScript Jasmine unit test.